 Pick tempered glass or high-grade film with full coverage, and look for extras like anti-glare or fingerprint-resistant coatings.

-Silicone: Soft, grippy feel that reduces slip risk, though it may attract lint.
+- Silicone: Soft, grippy feel that reduces slip risk and cushions everyday impacts.

 Wipe your phone regularly with a microfiber cloth and mild cleaner.
 Avoid high-alcohol solutions, abrasive pads, or paper towels.